 If you have significant equity in your home, you might want to consider selling and using the proceeds to top off your retirement account.
 This is a radical move, but it is often possible to substantially reduce your total housing expenses by renting or by buying a smaller place.
 Another possibility is getting a reverse mortgage, which allows you to continue living in your house while receiving monthly income.

 Regardless of whether you own a home, moving to a less expensive location can make a difference.
 Individuals in coastal areas where the cost of living is high may be able to stretch their retirement dollars further by moving to less expensive locales.
-For example, the cost of living in Bozeman, Montana, is 29 percent less than in San Diego, and the cost of living in Orlando, Florida, is less than half that of living in New York City.
+For example, the cost of living in Bozeman, Mont., is 29 percent less than in San Diego, and the cost of living in Orlando, Fla., is less than half that of living in New York City.
 Less expensive locales such as Florida and Arizona also draw large numbers of retirees, offering the possibility of a robust social life and attractive recreational opportunities at a reasonable cost.

 Use your creative skills to combine some of these solutions.
 For instance, delaying your retirement date while saving like crazy can form a powerful combination that will allow you to make up for lost time.
 Likewise, moving to a cheaper locale while also moderating your lifestyle can produce substantial savings in retirement.
 Plus, more and more retirees are choosing part-time employment, which not only supplements retirement savings, but provides an opportunity to stay mentally and physically active and engaged in the community.